siddontang/mixer/README.md

 ### node

 Mixer uses nodes to represent the real remote MySQL servers.
-A node can have three MySQL servers:
+A node can have two MySQL servers:

 + master: main MySQL server, all write operations, read operations (if ```rw_split``` and slave are not set) will be executed here.
 All transactions will be executed here too.
-+ master backup: if the master was down, the mixer can switch over to the backup MySQL server. (can not set)
 + slave: if ```rw_split``` is set, any select operations will be executed here. (can not set)

 Notice: